Wood Carving

 5.

-chose the type of wood you did for your projects in requirements 6 and 7.
+you chose the type of wood you did for your projects in requirements 6

 6.

-Plan your own or select a project from this merit badge pamphlet and
+Plan your own or select a project from the Wood Carving merit

 7.